-3.8 Children with Disabilities, Certain Health Conditions, Additional Needs or Special Educational Needs
+3.8 Children with Disabilities, Additional Needs or Special Educational Needs

 We recognise that, statistically, children with additional needs, special educational needs, emotional and behavioural difficulties and disabilities are most vulnerable to abuse.
-School staff who deal with children with complex and multiple disabilities and/or emotional and behavioural problems should be particularly sensitive to indicators of abuse.
+Centre staff who deal with children with complex and multiple disabilities and/or emotional and behavioural problems should be particularly sensitive to indicators of abuse.

-The school has pupils with emotional and behavioural difficulties and/or challenging behaviours.
-The school will support staff to decide appropriate strategies that will reduce anxiety for the individual child and raise self-esteem as part of an overall behaviour support plan agreed with parents/carers.
+The centre has pupils with emotional and behavioural difficulties and/or challenging behaviours.
+Senior staff will support staff to decide appropriate strategies that will reduce anxiety for the individual child and raise self-esteem as part of an overall behaviour support plan agreed with parents/carers.

 As part of the PSHE curriculum staff will teach children personal safety skills commensurate with their age, ability and needs.
-Children will be taught personal safety skills such as: how to recognise if they are feeling unsafe including within family relationships and friendships; how to ask for help; the difference between safe and unsafe secrets; the difference between safe and unsafe physical contact; and how to recognise and manage risk including online.
+Children will be taught personal safety skills such as: how to recognise if they are feeling unsafe including within family relationships and friendships; how to ask for help; the difference between safe and unsafe secrets; the difference between safe and unsafe physical contact; and how to recognise and manage risk including in a digital context.
 The content of lessons will be shared with parents/carers so that these skills can be supported at home.

-The school has pupils who may have communication difficulties and we are aware that they are vulnerable to abuse because they are unable to express themselves to others.
+The centre has students who may have communication difficulties and we are aware that they are vulnerable to abuse because they find difficulty in expressing themselves to others.
 Instead, such children will often exhibit changes in behaviours or signs and indicators of abuse recognised by staff with a good knowledge of the child.